Overview: Language development involves speech, writing, and reading. Here’s everything you need to know about your child’s language development.

 4. Imaginative Play– As your child gets older, typically around 3 years old, they will begin to interact in more dramatic play.
 Setting up different environments provokes different types of language.
 I like to set up a different dramatic play area every 2 weeks.
 I try to base it around their interests.
 One week I might set up an airport and the next week might be a post office.
 Those are two different types of environments that have their own vocabulary.
 It’s a great way to get kids to use words they may not use on a daily basis.

 5. Developing themes around books– I love reading a book and then doing different activities that relate to the book.
 This gives kids a chance to practice using the vocabulary they learned in the book.
 For example, if you just read The Very Hungry Caterpillar, your child may have heard new words such as chrysalis.
 Planning activities around the book, gives the child multiple ways to hear and use the word.
-Being exposed to new vocabulary multiple times helps the child internalize the word.
+Help you child internalize words by exposing them to new vocabulary multiple times.